egonw/blog/_posts/2025-08-18-ai-technologies-in-academia.markdown

 ---

 I have had the [Open Letter: Stop the Uncritical Adoption of AI Technologies in Academia](https://openletter.earth/open-letter-stop-the-uncritical-adoption-of-ai-technologies-in-academia-b65bba1e) from June 27 open for some time now.
-I thought I want to sign it, but got stuck on the first paragraphs multiple times:
+I thought I wanted to sign it, but got stuck on the first paragraphs multiple times:

 > With this letter we take a principled stand against the proliferation of so-called 'AI' technologies in universities.
 As an educational institution,
 > we cannot condone the uncritical use of AI by students, faculty, or leadership.
 We also call for reconsidering any direct financial relationships